Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Overnight: Kinabatangan Transport: Minibus, Boat, Walk, Meals: B, L, D,

-Day 9 - Kinabatangan - river cruise and night hike in the jungle
+Day 11 - Kinabatangan - river cruise and jungle hike

-Today’s program includes a dawn river cruise, jungle hike, night nature trail with of course plenty of time to relax at the lodge while listening to the sounds of the jungle.
-Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill.
+Today’s program includes a dawn river cruise, jungle hike and night nature trail with of course plenty of time to relax at the lodge and take in the river views from your chalet balcony.
+Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill

 The morning is at leisure to explore Kota Kinabalu, and perhaps check out one of its museums or markets before either an afternoon transfer to Kota Kinabalu Airport for your departure or on to Manukan for a few days beach, snorkelling or diving time on this delightful tropical island.